Search our range of undergraduate, postgraduate and professional courses.

 We all experience problems and difficulties that affect our mental wellbeing and as a student, you may well find yourself experiencing some of these.
 Any such difficulties might be related to issues and events whilst at university or they might be connected to previous experiences or issues in your personal life.

 If you're finding it difficult to engage with your studies once you start your course with us, or are struggling to cope more generally with any of these types of issues, you can access support through our Student Wellbeing service.
 We have a range of options to help support you, including staff who can offer wellbeing and counselling support, as well as online resources.
-So if you do find yourself experiencing difficulties at any point during your studies with us, contact Student Wellbeing and we can explain the different options available.

 You can find more in-depth information about the individual services we offer on our Current Students portal.